Kalkarindji

-Kalkarindji (formerly Wave Hill Welfare Settlement, also spelt Kalkaringi) is a town and locality in the Northern Territory of Australia, located on the Buntine Highway about 554 km south of the territory capital of Darwin and located about 460 km south of the municipal seat in Katherine.
+Kalkarindji (Wave Hill), also known as Kalk, is a town and locality in the Northern Territory of Australia, located on the Buntine Highway about 554 km south of the territory capital of Darwin and located about 460 km south of the municipal seat in Katherine.

 History

 Kalkarindji and the nearby settlement of Daguragu are the population centres of the land formerly held under the Wave Hill Cattle Station.
 In 1966, the Aboriginal station workers, led by Vincent Lingiari, staged the Gurindji strike, also known as the Wave Hill Walk Off, in protest against oppressive labour practices and land dispossession.
 A portion of land was returned to the Gurindji people in by UK-based station owners, the Vestey Group, after negotiations by the Whitlam government in 1975.

 Kalkarindji reportedly began in 1972 as the "Wave Hill Aboriginal Township".
 On 5 October 1976, land was associated with existing settlement was proclaimed under the Northern Territory’s Crown Lands Ordinance as a town named "Kalkaringi".
 In 1985, the spelling of the town’s name was changed to "Kalkarindji" after a review of the original spelling by tribal elders.

 As of 2006, Daguragu Community Government Council provided "municipal and other services to the township and surrounds of Kalkaringi (formerly known as Wave Hill) and to Daguragu, a community settled on land under the Aboriginal Land Rights Act 1976".
 The total council area was about 3,237 km2.
 Kalkaringi was within a gazetted township area, with the land being leasehold under the auspices of the Northern Territory Government.

 The existing boundaries and name were gazetted by the Northern Territory Government under the Place Names Act on 4 April 2007.